Showing posts with label festival. Show all posts

 Early Archaic Period

-Once again we loaded onto the bus, our next stop was the Rosenbaum House, where we were met by a curator, who told the history of the Rosenbaum Family and how Frank Loyd Wright ended up building the newly married couple's home.
+Once again, we loaded onto the bus.
+Our next stop was the Rosenbaum House, where we were met by a curator who shared the history of the Rosenbaum Family and how FranLloydyd Wright ended up building the home for the newly married couple.

-We rode by the WC Handy Home not stopping while Billy told the history of WC Handy.
+We rode by the WC Handy Home, not stopping while Billy told the history of WC Handy.

-As we cross the O'Neal Bridge, Billy Warren said the bridge was named after two governors from Florence (father and son).
+As we crossed the O'Neal Bridge, Billy Warren mentioned that the bridge was named after two governors from Florence (father and son).

-Billy was asked about the Train Bridge and why it went only halfway across the river, Billy said that the lift part of the bridge was sold to a company in St Louis Mo.
+Billy was asked about the Train Bridge and why it went only halfway across the river.
+Billy said that the lift part of the bridge was sold to a company in St Louis, Missouri.

-Our last stop was Ivy Green the home of Helen Keller.
-As we approached the home we could see a large group of schoolchildren.
+Our last stop was Ivy Green, the home of Helen Keller.
+As we approached the house, we could see a large group of schoolchildren.

 Ivy Green and Several Groups of School Children

-The pump where Helen Keller said "Water" is where her education began.
+The pump where Helen Keller said "Water" marks the beginning of her education.

 The curator came outside and gave us a little history of the Keller family.